vikrasingh/vikrasingh/README.md

-- 👋 Hi, I’m Vikram Singh, currently a Visiting Faculty in the Department of Mathematics and Statistics at the University of Central Oklahoma.
+- 👋 Hi, I’m Vikram Singh, currently a Lecturer of Mathematics at Texas A&M University- Texarkana.
 My research interests lie in global optimization.
 Specifically, I am interested in problems with sparsity constraints.
 - 👀 I’m interested in quadratic optimization, branch-and-bound methods, and heuristics to solve nonconvex problems.
 <!---
 - 🌱 I’m currently learning